osivaM/MyNotes/README.md

 ### Editing Notes

-Additionally, we were unable to implement a suitable method for editing notes through the bot, so you can edit notes via the website - [https://myvisitcard.freemyip.com](https://myvisitcard.freemyip.com).
+Additionally, we were unable to implement a suitable method for editing notes through the bot, so you can edit notes via the website - [https://mynotesproject.freemyip.com](https://mynotesproject.freemyip.com).

 ## Future Work

+- Admin dashboard
+- Tests
+- Code improvement

 Work on the application is ongoing.